Contactor: Mercury relay

 A mercury relay, sometimes called a mercury displacement relay, or, mercury contactor, is a relay that uses the liquid metal mercury in an insulated sealed container as the switching element.

 Mercury-wetted relay

 A mercury-wetted relay is a form of relay, usually a reed relay, in which the contacts are wetted with mercury.
 These are not considered contactors because they are not intended for currents above 15 amps.

+EV Charging

+To support charging at both 400 V and 800 V DC the Tesla Cybertruck uses a Double-Pole Double-Throw (DPDT) contactor.
+When charging the battery pack of two 400 V modules are connected in either parallel or series by the contactor depending on whether the available voltage is 400 V or 800 V. At 800 V the contactor can handle 350 kW.

 Camshaft operation

 When a series of contactors is to be operated in sequence, this may be done by a camshaft instead of by individual electromagnets.
 The camshaft may be driven by an electric motor or a pneumatic cylinder.
 Before the advent of solid-state electronics, the camshaft system was commonly used for speed control in electric locomotives.

-Differences between a relay and a contactor

-In addition to their current ratings and rating for motor circuit control, contactors often have other construction details not found in relays.
-Unlike lower-powered relays, contactors generally have special structures for arc-suppression to allow them to interrupt heavy currents, such as motor starting inrush current.
-Contactors usually have provision for installation of additional contact blocks, rated for pilot duty, used in motor control circuits.